NanamiGo/Face_detection_and_recognation-COMP6528-/README.md

-# JavaPractice
-Some basic practice
+# Face detection and recognation